-In particular, studying the arithmetic dynamics of $f_A$ requires computing $f_A(x)$ explicitly.
-If $A$ is just an integer, then $f_A(x)$ can be built out the standard division polynomials for the elliptic curve isomorphic to $\C/\O_K$ (i.e. polynomials whose roots are the $A$-torsion points).
-These are defined recursively and depend on the choice of elliptic curve (see Exercise 3.7 in \cite{SilvermanArithmetic}).
-For general $A \in (\O_K/\m\O_K)^\times$, computing $f_A$ becomes more difficult since computing the generalized division polynomials becomes more difficult.
-Algorithms do exist for computing these polynomials: to the author's knowledge, Satoh \cite{DivisionPoly} in 2004 was the first, followed by an optimization of K\"{u}\c{c}\"{u}ksakall\i \cite{ComputeDivisionPoly} in 2015.
+Now, studying the arithmetic dynamics of $f_A$ requires computing $f_A(x)$ explicitly.
+If $A$ is an integer, then $f_A(x)$ can be built from the standard division polynomials for the elliptic curve isomorphic to $\C/\O_K$ (i.e. polynomials whose roots are the $A$-torsion points).
+These are defined recursively and depend on the choice of base field, but they are relatively well-known (see \cite[Exercise III.3.7]{SilvermanArithmetic}).
+For general $A \in (\O_K/\m\O_K)^\times$, however, computing $f_A$ becomes more difficult, since computing the generalized division polynomials is more complex.
+That said, algorithms do exist for computing these polynomials.
+To the author's knowledge, Satoh in 2004 in \cite{DivisionPoly} was the first to describe such an algorithm, followed by an optimization of {K\"{u}\c{c}\"{u}ksakall\i} in 2015 in \cite{ComputeDivisionPoly}.

-Regardless, computing these division polynomials remains difficult, and the study of the arithmetic dynamics of the resulting $f_A$ even more so.
-It is the author's hope that this paper might spark some interest in studying the rational functions $f_A$ more explicitly, as it is the hope that studying these functions might prove as fruitful as studying the analogous Galois action for cyclotomic fields.
+Regardless, these division polynomials remain difficult to describe in a general way, and the arithmetic dynamics of $f_A$ even more so.
+It is the author's hope that this paper might spark some interest in studying the rational functions $f_A$ more explicitly, as we believe that studying these functions will prove to be worthwhile mathematically.